 2014 has been a landmark year for AI- in June the first computer succesfully passed the Turing test by fooling more than a third of human judges into believing it was human during a series of five minute typed conversations.
 But 60 years after the test was conceived, the long-awaited milestone seems somewhat of a novelty next to incremental developments in machine learning and natural language processing that are already being snapped up by the biggest players in the commercial computing world.

-Although they don't quite deserve the 'AI' label just yet, these fledgling technologies represent some of the first real steps towards building intelligent machines that mirror the complex processes of the human brain.
-IBM's Watson, the succcessor to infamous chess champion Deep Blue, became the engine behind the company's intitiative to bring 'brain-like' computing into diverse industries.
+Although they don’t quite deserve the ‘AI’ label just yet, these fledgling technologies represent some of the first real steps towards building intelligent machines that mirror the complex processes of the human brain.
+IBM’s Watson, the succcessor to infamous chess champion Deep Blue, became the engine behind the company’s initiative to bring ‘brain-like’ computing into diverse industries.

 It’s designed to delve into pools of unstructured data, processing natural language, analysing content and applying reasoning in order to interact more naturally with humans and ‘think’ like them, understanding queries in far greater detail and returning a precise answer to a complex problem.
 IBM’s creation of the Watson business ecosystem and opening up of its APIs and technology to developers could mean powerful new possibilities for all kinds of business sectors.